- Tell someone if you see or hear acts of dating violence – tell a teacher, tell a parent, tell a friend or other trusted adult.

 All services are free and confidential

-The RESPOND hotline is fully-staffed by certified domestic violence counselors 24 hours a day to listen and support all callers.
-Individuals who answer the hotline are trained in the dynamics of domestic abuse and know about the support services available for victims of violence.
+The RESPOND Support Line is fully-staffed by certified domestic violence counselors Monday through Friday, 8 am to 8 pm, to listen and support all callers.
+Individuals who answer the Support Line are trained in the dynamics of domestic abuse and know about the support services available for victims of violence.
 Anyone who has questions about their own relationship or those of a friend or family member are encouraged to call.